Bitstream Inc.: History

 The company had a high level of involvement in BeOS, with older BeOS releases using a Bitstream renderer, and the latest development releases from 2001 using Font Fusion.
-The OS, including its freeware releases, included a large number of Bitstream fonts, including their clones of Times New Roman, Helvetica and Courier.
+The OS, including its freeware releases, included a large number of Bitstream fonts, including their versions of Times New Roman, Helvetica and Courier.

 On December 2, 1998, Bitstream Inc. announced acquisition of all outstanding stock of Type Solutions, Inc. In addition, Sampo Kaasila, its founder and president and the creator of TrueType, agreed to join Bitstream's team as Director of Research and Development.

 In January 1999, Bitstream launched MyFonts, an open marketplace offering fonts from various foundries and a forum where users could interact with type experts.

 In January 2009, Bitstream introduced the BOLT Browser, a Java ME-based Web browser for mobile phones.
 It was distributed free of charge to consumers and was built using the company's ThunderHawk mobile Web browsing technology for mobile network operators and handset manufacturers.
 The product was discontinued by the end of 2011.